austinBailey5624/MonsterMaster/README.md

 ## How the repo is organized

-Monster master has gone through many iterations in its alpha development, as I find a technology that works for a while, then abandon it due to its limitations (like with the old game maker studio version), or for unities new marketing strategy I could not abide in the case of the Unity version.
+Monster master has gone through many iterations in its alpha development, as I find a technology that works for a while, then abandon it due to its limitations (like with the old game maker studio version), or for unities new marketing strategy I could not abide in the case of the Unity version (deleted, in commit history if you're interested).
 I've also had various version of Java, which is now mainly used to manage the sql aspect of the game.
 The version currently under development is in android studio, which you can find in MonsterMasterMobile.

 ## What are the components doing?